KBR Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Sustainable Tech (STS): Despite a challenging environment, STS showed resilience with a strong book-to-bill ratio of 1.6x in Q4 and a backlog of $4.2 billion, up 5% year-over-year.
+• Sustainable Tech (STS): Resilience shown despite a decline in petrochemical CapEx; strong book-to-bill ratio of 1.6x in Q4 and a backlog of $4.2 billion.

-• Mission Tech (MTS): Revenue held steady year-over-year with improved margins.
-Backlog and options increased by 15% to $19.1 billion.
+• Mission Tech (MTS): Revenue held steady with improved margins; backlog and options grew by 15% year-over-year to $19.1 billion.

-• Acquisitions: The SWAT acquisition within the Brown & Root joint venture was highlighted as a key milestone, doubling EBITDA for that segment.
+• Acquisition: The SWAT acquisition within the Brown & Root joint venture was highlighted as a significant milestone, doubling EBITDA for that business.

-• Innovation: Launched INSITE 3.0, enhancing operational performance in ammonia plants using AI.
+• Innovation: Launched INSITE 3.0 to enhance operational performance in ammonia plants and continued advancements in emerging technologies.

 3. Forward Guidance and Outlook